 - 1 United Airlines mile per dollar you spend on everything else

-The Chase United Explorer card comes with priority boarding and two one-time United Club lounge passes per cardmember year.
-Plus, you’ll get a $100 credit every four years for Global Entry or TSA PreCheck membership, which is a huge time saver at U.S. airport security checkpoints.
+The United Explorer comes with priority boarding and two one-time United Club lounge passes per cardmember year.
+Plus, you’ll get an up to $100 credit every four years for Global Entry or TSA PreCheck membership, which is a huge time saver at U.S. airport security checkpoints.
 Everyone on the MMS team has either TSA PreCheck or Global Entry (you can read about TSA PreCheck vs. Global Entry here).